dvictori/learn_gr4j/README.md

 All tests are carried out using iPython Notebooks

+Test datasets and its descriptions are available in the `datasets` folder.

 _Beware of fractured English, bad codding practices, portuguese words and use of improper language_